 Build quality, unsurprisingly at this price, likewise impresses.
-As on the Z6 we get a promised 200,000 shot shutter life, plus a weather resistant magnesium alloy body.
-In many other respects, save for headline resolution, the two cameras are very similar, including the controversial choice of a single media card slot for the less familiar XQD media format.
-That’s down to Nikon having one eye on the future and inevitable demands for higher capacity, but it does mean existing photographers having to demote their existing SD and CF cards to the bottom drawer.
+As on the Z6, we get a rated 200,000 shot shutter life, plus a weather-resistant magnesium alloy body.
+In many other respects, save for headline resolution, the two cameras are very similar, including the controversial choice of a single media card slot for the less familiar XQD media format (though Z7 firmware updates have allowed it to also use CFexpress cards).

 While some photographers may prefer an optical viewfinder rather than the electronic variety the Z7 provides, here that EVF really struts its stuff, largely due to an amazingly sharp 3.69 dot resolution.
 Plus it is less susceptible to image lag and smearing than others we’ve used.

 If you prefer shooting with the camera held in front of you, however, the alternative of the rear LCD screen doesn’t disappoint either, partly due to its own 2.1 million dot resolution.
 It will also pivot up and down, but not sideways.
 Handily, the likes of selecting the focus point and firing the shutter can be orchestrated with a single finger tap of said monitor.